xaviermignot/xaviermignot.github.io/_drafts/github-runner-container-app-part1.md

 Then after building and pushing the container image to the registry (using the `az acr build` command) we can move on to create the Container App.

 ## Provision the runners
-For the creation of the Container App I will walk through the GitHub Action workflow that as there are a few _gotchas_ along the way.
+For the creation of the Container App I will walk through the related GitHub Action workflow as there are a few _gotchas_ along the way.

 ### Generate an access token
 As mentioned earlier, self-hosted runners need to authenticate against the GitHub REST API, that's where the GitHub App comes in.